 For attaching the fly to the tippet.

 The Improved Clinch Knot is a variation that ultimately clinches against itself.
 Therefore, it will always hold, irrespective of the diameter ratio or difference between hook-wire-to-tippet.
-No matter what type of fishing you do, knowing how to tie fishing knots such as this one will set you up for success.
+No matter what type of fishing you do, this one will set you up for success.
 Once you’ve use this one again and again, which we recommend, you’ll think of it as one of the easy fly fishing knots.
 Like its cousin the Clinch Knot, this is a perfect knot to use if you like tippet rings instead of tying tippet to leader.

 Tying It All Together (so to speak)